Restored Republic: Plan of Tuxtepec

 On January 15, 1876, General Fidencio Hernandez in Oaxaca issued a pronuniciamiento against Lerdo in the town of Tuxtepec.
 He marched against Oaxaca City with two thousand poorly armed indigenous troops and the garrison there joined him without firing a shot.
-The revolutionary army then declared Porfirio Diaz to be their leader.
+The revolutionary army then declared Porfirio Díaz to be their leader.

 By March, the insurgency had spread throughout the entire country, and government forces began to clash with the rebels.
 Mariano Escobedo succeeded in pacifying Michoacan, while the loyalist General Alatorre was repulsed at Oaxaca.

-General Diaz meanwhile had crossed over to the United States from which he published a reformed version of the Plan of Tuxtepec.
+General Díaz meanwhile had crossed over to the United States from which he published a reformed version of the Plan of Tuxtepec.
 He condemned Lerdo for interfering with elections and with the affairs of state governments.

 In November, 1876, president of the supreme court José María Iglesias condemned the presidential elections that had just occurred as fraudulent, and from the town of Salamanca, Guanajuato, called upon the nation to overthrow Lerdo.
 Iglesias now, claiming to be president headed to Guanajuato with two of his chosen ministers, Guillermo Prieto and Felipe Berriozábal, where they were received with great enthusiasm.

 Lerdo now had to deal with two independent insurrections against him.
 On November 15, government forces under the command of Alatorre suffered an egregious defeat at Huamantla.
 Lerdo was forced to flee the capital after handing it over to the Porfirista general Francisco Loaeza.
 He thereafter fled the country for the United States and took up residence in New York City.